 VERDICT: Another beautifully crafted and emotionally satisfying love story from Marguerite Kaye.

 SENSUALITY RATING: HOT

-I received a complimentary copy of the book from the author in return for an honest review.
+My sincere thanks to Marguerite Kaye who provided me with a complimentary copy of her book in return for an honest review.